 15 of 20

 Can a Horse Sleep While Standing Up?

 Yes, horses can sleep while standing up.
-A mechanism in the joints of the front and hind leg locks when the horse drops one hip as it dozes off into REM sleep.
+A mechanism in the joints of the front and hind legs locks when the horse drops one hip as it dozes off into REM sleep.
 This way, the horse doesn't fall over while it sleeps.
-Horses sleep standing up to allow them a quick get-away should a predator approach.
+As a genetic adaptation, horses sleep standing up to allow them a quick getaway should a predator approach.

 16 of 20